gwochy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo {a..z}{a..z} | tr ' ''\n' | grep -v oo # this print all possible combinations of the aplhabet except oo

 printf "%.2f\n" $NUM #this returns a float NUM with two decimal places

+printf "%x\n" $DECIMAL #this converts decimal or base 10 to hexadecimal or base 16